Mississippi justices reject challenges over execution drug

-Mississippi's state Supreme Court is denying appeals from two death row inmates over Mississippi's plans to execute them using a sedative called midazolam.
+Mississippi's state Supreme Court on Thursday denied appeals from two death row inmates over Mississippi's plans to execute them using a sedative called midazolam.

 In a pair of 7-2 rulings Thursday, justices found that Thomas Edwin Loden Jr. and Richard Gerald Jordan hadn't presented enough scientific evidence about the drug to justify a hearing on whether inmates executed using it would feel pain.
-A state law calls for an inmate to be unconscious.
+A state law calls for an inmate to be unconscious when executed, and the inmates say the drug isn't powerful enough to guarantee unconsciousness.

+However, a federal court challenge involving both Loden and Jordan continues, making it unlikely either will be executed soon.
+Mississippi hasn't executed anyone since 2012, amid efforts by death penalty opponents to cut off supplies of execution drugs and legal challenges to new procedures to get around the resulting shortages of older drugs.

 Premium content for only $0.99